 Quincy Hall snacking

-Faneuil Hall Marketplace has a variety of dining ambiances and cuisine.
-The large shopping center is home to over 17 restaurants plus has the popular Quincy Market Hall Colonnade, a long hall where you can sample over 30 food merchants serving up east coast and international cuisine.
+Faneuil Hall Marketplace is home to over 17 restaurants along with the popular Quincy Market Hall Colonnade, a long hall where you can sample over 30 food merchants serving up East Coast and international cuisine.

-Boston has an important part in the history of the United States of America.
-The city was originally founded in the first half of the 17th century by Puritans who immigrated to the new world from England.
+Boston is an important part of the history of the United States of America.
+The city was originally founded in the first half of the 17th century by Puritans who immigrated to the New World from England.

-Over the next century and a half it would grow in size as more people moved there from overseas and the other British colonies.
-During that time it would also become a hotbed for strife between the colonies and England, with the Boston Tea Party and the Boston Massacre becoming defining moments in the conflict between patriots and loyalists that led to the American Revolutionary War.
+Over the next century and a half, it would grow in size as more people moved there from overseas and other British colonies.
+During that time, it would also become a hotbed for strife between the colonies and England, with the Boston Tea Party and the Boston Massacre becoming defining moments in the conflict between patriots and loyalists that led to the American Revolutionary War.

 Today, Boston is defined by its museums and sites showcasing this history as well as the high caliber universities that result in many new grads putting down roots in Boston.
-The city and its residents are also known for a strong Irish and Italian heritage, devotion to the city’s sports team, and a thick Boston accent.
+Residents are known for their Irish and Italian heritage, devotion to the city’s sports team, and thick Boston accents.

-Boston is located in the United States so the city accepts the U.S. dollar, and you’ll be able to find ATMs dispensing U.S. dollars all over Boston.
+The currency used in Boston is the U.S. Dollar, and you’ll be able to find ATMs dispensing cash all over Boston.
 Tipping is very common, especially in restaurants, bars, and taxis.
-A common tip amount for restaurants, taxis, and most other services is 15% to 20% of the total amount.
+A common tip for restaurants, taxis, and most other services is 15% to 20% of the total amount.